Last Updated on May 28, 2026

 Savings interest

-The starting rate for savings allows you to earn up to £5,000 in savings interest tax-free, but it’s only available if your other income (like wages and pensions) is £17,570 or less for the year.
+If your other income, such as wages and pensions, is less than £17,570, you may benefit from the starting rate for savings.
+With this allowance, you can earn up to £5,000 in savings interest tax-free, as long as your other income for the year is less than £17,570.
 The allowance is reduced by £1 for every £1 of other income earned over £12,570.

 For example: